isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 3. Is my employee required to take a Serology test in Singapore?
 How so I arrange for the test and am I also required to pay for this?

-The following groups of workers with travel history to <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a> in the last 21 days (for arrivals before 7 Oct 2021,  or 14 days for arrivals after 7 Oct 2021) before their arrival, are required to take a Serology test in Singapore.
+The following groups of workers with travel history to <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a> in the last 14 days before their arrival, are required to take a Serology test in Singapore.

 - Confinement nannies
 - Helpers